 3rd place as training support institution for the MLS-Supply Chain Management programme awards

 The International Trade Centre (ITC) is the only development agency that is fully dedicated to supporting the internationalization of small and medium-sized enterprises (SMEs).This means that the agency enables SMEs in developing and transition economies to become more competitive and connect to international markets for trade and investment, thus raising income and creating job opportunities, especially for women, young people, and poor communities.

-The SCM programme has 3 levels and each level has 6 courses and is designed to teach students how to manage the sourcing, movement and storage of goods from source of production to point of consumption.
+The SCM programme has three levels wherein each level has six courses that are designed to teach students how to manage the sourcing, movement and storage of goods from source of production to point of consumption.
 For enterprises, this means practical solutions to overcome challenges of export market demands; for buyers, this means optimized sourcing options.
-Over the past ten years, the Supply Chain Management (SCM) Programme of ITC has helped train over 25,000 students worldwide in 80+ training institutions across 50 countries.
+Over the past ten years, the ITC Supply Chain Management (SCM) Programme has helped train over 25,000 students worldwide in 80+ training institutions across 50 countries.

-For more information about this programme, please contact Mr. Shadeed Ali- Programme Specialist, Executive Education Unit at 645-6700 ext.
-131 or email:email@example.com
+For more information about this programme, please contact Mr. Shadeed Ali-Programme Specialist, Executive Education Unit at (868) 645-6700 ext.
+131 or email:firstname.lastname@example.org

-On April 13th and 20th, 2019 UWI- Arthur Lok Jack Global School of Business, University of the West Indies and Stanford D. School students will collaborate via a virtual session in a design thinking anthropology workshop to provide solutions to a social problem from Silicon Valley.
+On April 13 and 20, 2019 UWI-Arthur Lok Jack Global School of Business, University of the West Indies and Stanford D. School students will collaborate via a virtual session in a design thinking anthropology workshop to provide solutions to a social problem from Silicon Valley.
 Eight students will be selected from each institution.

 As part of the ALJGSB authentic teaching and learning approach, at this class experience students will explore the value of insider (emic) perspective, outsider (etic) perspective, and how inside and outside perspectives might be better harmonized to yield more impactful creative insights and better collaborate given their different blind spots and viewpoints.